A Space-Time Variational Method for Optimal Control Problems: Well-posedness, stability and numerical solution: Space-Time Discretization

-\begin{remark} We stress the fact that we could use any other suitable discretization of the control, both w.r.t.\ time and space, in particular including adaptive techniques or a discretization arising from implicitly utilizing the optimality conditions and the discretization of the state and adjoint equation, \cite{Hinze2005}.
-In our numerical experiments, we consider the case $\cU_\delta := Q_\Dt \otimes X_h$, i.e., the same spatial discretization for state and control (which is of course not necessary here). \end{remark}
+\begin{remark} We stress the fact that we could use any other suitable discretization of the control, both w.r.t.\ time and space, in particular including adaptive techniques {or a discretization arising from implicitly utilizing the optimality conditions and the discretization of the state and adjoint equation, see e.g. \cite{Hinze2005}}. \end{remark}